VAR-solutions/Algorithms/README.md

  * Graphical examples would be very helpful too.
  * You can include tests as well.
  * Don't remove previous implementations of algorithms.
 Just add a new file with your own implementation.
- * Beautify and clean up your code for easier reading
+ * Beautify and clean up your code which make more clear for reading
  ### Note:
  * If your PR is closed without any comment, it means that your PR does not meet the above criteria.
 Make sure your PR is **not Duplicate** and it should be **well-documented**.